 It started with an article in the German journal for physiotherapy in August 2002: Physiotherapists were sought to help the little three year old girl Rigzin struck with cerebral palsy with professional care.
 Karola Wood and her husband have always wanted to visit the Himalaya and go hiking.
-Karola is a physiotherapist working in a neurological clinic; her husband is an orthopaedist and rehabilitation worker.
-Their children are grown and they were able to manage to get 5 weeks of vacation at the same time.
-Both have many years of mountain experience, so they applied for the job.
+Karola is a physiotherapist working in a neurological clinic.
+They had many years of mountain experience, so they applied for the job.
 They meticulously prepared one long year for the operation.
 Their friends wanted a part in this work so they urged them to found an official registered non-profit organisation.
 Gratefully Mrs. Wood took to this help and a warm Sunday in June 2003 birthed the Ladakh-Hilfe e.V.
 (Ladakh-Help), the base for all operations now.

 Toward the end of august they started their five week journey to Ladakh, North India, a country in the western Himalaya.
 With them they carried many aids for the poor mountain people: children's shoes, clothes, medication, useful gifts, food, toys and therapeutical aids for the treatment of the little Rigzin.
 For the couple it turned into a journey into medieval ages.
 They met the friendliest people on earth, encountered the Buddhist religion everywhere and fell in love with the country of high passes, its culture and it's inhabitants.
 Saying good bye was difficult, especially leaving Rigzin behind.
 They had grown very close by then.